emarsden/pg-el/README.md

 - [ParadeDB](https://www.paradedb.com/): tested with version 0.6.1

+- [Google Spanner](https://cloud.google.com/spanner): tested with the Spanner emulator (that reports itself as `PostgreSQL 14.1`) and the PGAdapter library that enables support for the PostgreSQL wire protocol.
+Spanner is only partly PostgreSQL compatible, for example refusing to create tables that do not have a primary key.
+It also does not for example support the `CHR` and `MD5` functions, row expressions, and WHERE clauses without a FROM clause.

-- Untested but likely to work: Amazon RDS, Google Cloud SQL, Azure Database for PostgreSQL, Amazon Auroa, Google AlloyDB, CitusData, Google Spanner.
+- Untested but likely to work: Amazon RDS, Google Cloud SQL, Azure Database for PostgreSQL, Amazon Auroa, Google AlloyDB, CitusData.
 You may however encounter difficulties with TLS connections, because most PostgreSQL client libraries (in particular the official client library libpq) use OpenSSL for TLS support, whereas Emacs uses GnuTLS.

 It does not work with the ClickHouse database, whose PostgreSQL support is too limited (no implementation of the `pg_types` system table, no support for basic SQL commands such as `SET`).